 "What happened to me isn’t that bad…"

 I know, I know.
-It really wasn't that serious or ‘only happened a few times’ or ‘wasn’t really a big deal’.
+It really wasn't that serious.
+I mean- its just words right?
 You’ve probably dedicated a fair bit of time convincing yourself that you’re just overly sensitive and really could use some toughening up.

 We discount our experiences of trauma because they don’t fit in the box of ‘bad enough’ (whatever that means).
-Society tells us we should just ‘get over it’, or ‘choose happiness’ or something else completely meaningless.
+Society tells us we should just ‘get over it’, or ‘choose happiness’ or something else completely unhelpful.

 "If I were stronger, I’d be over this by now…."

 You are strong.
 You are a titan asking to be stronger.
 I have seen survivors who causally write off taking care of a substance user since they were 12 years old, or being called worthless a thousand times.

 "Lots of people have had the same or worse experiences…"